icheft/Secure-Person2Person-P2P-Micropayment-System/docs/phase02.md

 In **Phase 02**, we are asked to implement a server-side program to handle requests sent by clients in the Micropayment System.
 Functions for a server-side program include *registering*, *login*, *listing*, *transacting*, and *exiting*.
 Simply start running the program by `./server <SERVER_PORT> <CONCURRENT_USER_LIMIT>` after compilation (which can be done by `make server`).

+`CONCURRENT_USER_LIMIT` is completely optional.
+The maximum is set to the number of concurrent threads supported by the implementation.

 The user manual will cover the running environment used when developing the program, the environment that this code could be used in, the usage of the server-side program, the compilation, and the references when doing this assignment.